Jacek-Siuda/cp2-apps/JSON_APIs.md

 * battlesInProgress - notification that user participates in battle(s)
 * \*ShoutboxMessage - information about last unread message on specific chat room
 * userLoginMessage - notification that specific user (for example alliance member, friend) has logged in.

+## /state/dismiss

+Required parameters:

+* type - type of item to dismiss
+* id - the particular item

+Dismissed item will never be returned in state again.
+Different (or changed) items of the same type can be returned after dismissal of previous item.